Welcome to the

 The Trail Station Cafe

 Not only the gateway to the Alice Springs Telegraph Station, the Trail Station Cafe also boasts friendly staff.
 They are ready to enhance your experience while visiting, and share their local knowledge!
 The Trail Station Cafe offers an outdoor seated area and a great selection of gifts, souvenirs and books (on a wide range of subjects, ranging from Stuart’s exploration of the NT to Stolen Generation stories).
-The Cafe also serves ice-creams, snacks, hot and cold drinks, NT roasted coffee and delicious homemade light lunches.
-Also be sure to try out the famous “secret recipe” vanilla slice!
+The Cafe also serves ice-creams, snacks, hot and cold drinks, NT roasted coffee and our delicious new Breakfast and Lunch menu.

 There are also many options available within the surrounding national park.
 Picnic areas and facilities are well appointed with BBQs and Toilet amenities available.
 Check out the signposted walking tracks to explore the local area by foot.
 There is also an elaborate network of mountain bike trails for you to see the outback on 2 wheels.